chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 kubectl logs --follow <pod names here>
 ```

+Things you can now do now with this guide

+☑️ Create a Kubernetes Cluster and Administer it

 ---
 ➡️ Next guide: [06 - Configure Azure DevOps Pipeline for CI/CD into Azure Kubernetes Service](../06-configure-ado-pipeline-for-ci-cd-into-aks/README.md)